maliksalman/spring-data-jpa-sample/README.md

-## spring-data-jpa-sample
+# spring-data-jpa-sample

 A sample spring-boot application that shows off `spring-data-jpa` capabilities.
-It also shows an example of integration with flyway DB migrations.
+It also shows an example of integration with `flyway` DB migrations.

 ### Building

-JDK 11 is required to run.
+JDK 11 is required to run:

 ```
 ./gradlew clean build